richardcblewett/unit-2-project/README.md

 ### Project Description:
 This is an application where users can record and rank their favorite movies.
-The movies will include the title, the director, the release date, and the genre.
+The movies will include title, director, genre, runtime, and list of actors.

 ## Machineries Used
 - LucidChart (creating ERD)